vpayno/git-commit-helper/README.md

     - Go through my ~/.gitconfig files and manual command clumps and create v1 versions of them first.
     - Only working on one script at a time.
     - Mostly only using [Bash](https://www.gnu.org/software/bash/manual/bash.html), [Gum](https://github.com/charmbracelet/gum) and [Glow](https://github.com/charmbracelet/glow)
+    - Adding headless modes to some of the scripts.

 - v2 - improve them without burning out, over effort, or maximizing diminishing returns